-Near the end of the park is the Audubon Institute's Aquarium of the Americas and I-Max Theater.
+Near the end of the park is the Audubon Institute's Aquarium of the Americas and IMAX Theater.
 On a summer day, duck into the air-conditioning for some cool (in every sense of the word!) fun with clownish penguins, and the world's largest and most diverse collection of sharks in the world.
 For the more adventurous there is a chance to pet a baby shark in a touch pool.
-Although I am a little reluctant to put my hand in with a future "jaws," my grandchildren tell me that the shark feels soft and is not so scary.

 If you prefer to shop, the Riverwalk Mall is on the wharf just beyond Canal Street.
 Before you go into the Riverwalk, stop and cool off on one of the benches around the cascading fountain at the Spanish Plaza located in front of the mall entrance.
 A small open air bar in the Plaza often has live music.
-In late afternoon, or early evening this is one of my favorite spots to enjoy some free entertainment and a cool breeze while sipping a Cosmopolitan.
+In the late afternoon or early evening, this is a favorite spots to enjoy some free entertainment and a cool breeze while sipping a Cosmopolitan.